stack-auth/stack/docs/docs/01-getting-started/01-why-stack.md

 You might wonder: "With so many authentication libraries available, why create Stack?"

-The answer is straightforward: **They all suck**.
+The answer is straightforward: **They all suck at developer experience**.

 As developers, we don't want to be bothered by decisions about using JWT or session tokens, handling token refreshes, or managing user data synchronization with frontend states. **Auth should be a 5 minutes job**, not 5 days.
 Our focus should be on building the core product.

-Stack abstract all these complexities away by deeply integrate into the frontend framework.
+Stack abstract all these complexities away by deeply integrate into the frontend and backend framework.
 It offers a simple and intuitive interface, while remains highly flexible, customizable, and powerful.

 Here is an example.
 To use the current user, simply call: